Facial Services By Appointment Only - Aiken. SC - 803 747-2255

 Vitamin C is a potent antioxidant that can be used topically daily to treat and prevent photoaging associated with UV– induced sun damage.

-A Younger You Skin Care in Aiken, SC, has offers customized facials for all skin types for over 15 years.
-All facials are designed to bring your skin back to a healthy youthful state.
-Facial treatments are given by a licensed esthetician who has experience working aging skin concerns that affects both men and women.
-As well as problems associated with ethnic skin, like uneven skin and dark spots.
+What makes A Younger You Skin Care in Aiken, SC, unique?
+Facial treatments are given, and workshops are conducted by a licensed esthetician with 30 years' experience.
+Lois Herbert has experience working with aging skin concerns, acne, rosacea, and sensitive skin types that affect both men and women, as well as problems associated with ethnic skin, such as uneven skin tone, ingrown hair bumps, and dark spots.

 Facial Services By Appointment Only - Aiken.
 SC - 803 747-2255